p/wolis-phpbb/README.md

   - [MySQL-Python](http://mysql-python.sourceforge.net/) for MySQL
   - [psycopg2](http://initd.org/psycopg/) for PostgreSQL

-Wolis should in principle be deployable to a typical Linux VPS.
+Wolis is deployable to a typical Linux VPS.

 ## Installation